hottek/ase/README.md

 - Uses Java 16

 ## Usage
-Make sure Maven is installed on your system.
+Make sure Maven and Java is installed on your system.
-`$ mvn onejar:one-jar` produces an executable jar file in the `/target`-folder.
+`$ build-windows.sh` produces an executable jar (ase-1.0-jar-with-dependencies.jar) file in the `/target`-folder.
+If you get a Maven compile error, make sure you have set the JAVA_HOME variable to the folder which contains the JDK16.